0xPolygonMiden/miden-base/bin/tx-prover/README.md

 cargo install --locked --git https://github.com/0xPolygonMiden/miden-base miden-tx-prover --rev <git-sha>
 ```

-If you want to build the prover from a local version, you can run:
+If you want to build the prover from a local version, from the root of the workspace you can run:

 ```bash
 make install-prover